-- I. It is the policy of health plans affiliated with Centene Corporation[®] that a medical director will review requests for an initial 20 sessions of transcranial magnetic stimulation on a case-by-case basis, informed by all of the following criteria: - A. Age \geq 18 years with a diagnosis of major depressive disorder without psychosis; - B. Oversight of treatment is provided by a licensed psychiatrist; - C. Failure to respond to a combination of multiple trials of medication and evidence-based psychotherapy treatment during the current episode of illness, with the Physician's Health Questionnaire-9 (PHQ-9) score of > 15 throughout the current course of treatment (or other standardized scale indicating moderately severe to severe depression); - D. The major depressive disorder diagnosis is not part of a presentation with multiple psychiatric comorbidities and there is no evidence of psychosis; - E. Failure of or intolerance to psychopharmacologic agents meeting one of the following: - 1.
-Lack of clinically significant response in the current depressive episode to four trials of antidepressant agents from at least two different agent classes; - 2.
-At least two of the treatment trials were administered as an adequate course of antidepressants with a recognized standard therapeutic dose of at least 6 weeks duration; - 3.
-At least two recognized augmentation treatments have been attempted such as lithium, thyroid hormone, second generation antipsychotic augmentation, dual antidepressant approaches, etc. - 4.
-The patient is unable to take antidepressants due to one of the following: - a.
-Documented major adverse drug interactions with medically necessary medications; - b.
-Inability to tolerate antidepressant agents, as evidenced by trials of four such agents that were clearly causative of intolerable side effects in the current episode; - F. Failure of an evidence-based psychotherapy such as a formal trial of cognitive behavioral therapy and/or interpersonal therapy during the current episode; - G. Failure of an adequate trial of electroconvulsive therapy (ECT) unless its use is contraindicated or physician documentation states why TMS is clinically preferable; - H. Does not have any of the following contraindications:
+- I. It is the policy of Centene Advanced Behavioral Health and health plans affiliated with Centene Corporation[®] that a medical director will review requests for an initial 30 sessions of transcranial magnetic stimulation on a case-by-case basis, when meeting all of the following criteria: - A. Age \geq 18 years; - B. Member/enrollee has a confirmed diagnosis of major depressive disorder (MDD), severe (either recurrent or single episode) without psychosis, per DSM-5-TR Criteria - C. The major depressive disorder diagnosis is not part of a presentation with multiple psychiatric comorbidities and there is no evidence of psychosis; - D. Oversight of treatment is provided by a licensed psychiatrist except where state scope of practice acts allow otherwise; - E. Failure to respond to a combination of multiple trials of medication and evidence-based psychotherapy treatment during the current episode of illness, with the Physician's Health Questionnaire-9 (PHQ-9) score of > 15 throughout the current course of treatment (or other standardized scale indicating moderately severe to severe depression); - F. Failure of or intolerance to psychopharmacologic agents meeting one of the following: - 1.
+At least two of the treatment trials were administered as an adequate course of antidepressants with a recognized standard therapeutic dose of at least 6 weeks duration, and at least two recognized augmentation treatments have been attempted such as lithium, thyroid hormone, second generation antipsychotic augmentation, dual antidepressant approaches, etc; - 2.
+The patient is unable to take antidepressants due to one of the following: